 Antisocial and threatening behaviour

 Antisocial behaviour is a broad term used to describe nuisance and disorder that can make people's lives a misery.
-From vandalism, noisy and abusive neighbours to rowdiness.
+It includes anything from vandalism, noisy and abusive neighbours to rowdiness.

 You have the right to live peacefully in your home and we will investigate all complaints made by or against our residents.

-When it is not an emergency you should report it to us online
+When it's not an emergency, you should report it to us online.

 You can also:

 - contact Southwark Antisocial Behaviour Unit by telephone 020 7525 5777 (find out about call charges) or email email@example.com

 - call Southwark Police on 101 (24 hours), or alternatively you can report it online at https://www.met.police.uk/ro/report/asb/antisocial-behaviour/